 URL 1: https://vimeo.com/234041232

 Date Developed: 9/7/2017.
 Source: Health Management Associates and Disability Policy Consortium.
 Presenter(s): Ellen Breslin; Anissa Lambertino; Dennis Heaphy; Tony Dreyfus.
 Type: n.a..
-Level: Intermediate.
+Level: Advanced.
 Length: 60 minutes.

 Social determinants of health are increasingly recognized by Medicaid programs as important drivers of poor health outcomes and disparities that lead to higher costs.
 In response, Medicaid programs are beginning to analyze social determinants of health as potential causes of health disparities.